 Life as a psychology teacher

 Networking and sharing resources are always helpful in education, but are particularly important when if you are the only teacher of the subject in your school (and many schools have only one psychology teacher, or two at the most).
-Over the past couple of years, a group of over 200 psychology teachers and college lecturers in Scotland have established a circular email group, asking each other questions and providing peer support.
-We share resources directly via email, Dropbox, and also a website called Resourcd.
+Over the past couple of years, a group of over 200 psychology teachers and lecturers in Scotland have established an email network, asking each other questions and providing peer support.
+We share resources directly via email, Dropbox, and Google Drive.
 YouTube is great for clips of psychology experiments or relevant TED talks, and there are textbooks for all of the major courses (including my own for GCSE and Higher).
 The British Psychological Society is also supportive, offering free membership and other resources to school departments.

 There are also regular conferences.
 A UK-wide organisation called the Association for the Teaching of Psychology holds a large conference every summer; it has a Scottish branch which runs its own events, and there is also a Europe-wide ‘confederation’ of psychology teacher associations from different countries with a biannual conference.